6 Must-Do Strategies For Recruiting Nursing Students

 We asked respondents to rank the importance of 19 different types of website content.
 They indicated content about programs, degrees, and courses as high value while also showing concern regarding the outcomes of their education and doors it would open.

 Prospective undergraduate nursing students value different content from their non-nursing peers.
 Non-nursing prospective undergraduates (coming directly from high school) are most interested in learning about the college experience on their first visit to a college website, and they prioritize content about student life, housing options, quality of food, and majors.

 Key Insight: Your marketing content must address four key concerns for prospective nursing students: overall reputation, clinical placements, life balance, and overall cost.

-Respondents were asked open-ended questions on their top concerns about nursing school.
+Respondents were asked open-ended questions regarding their top concerns about nursing school.
 Without any prompting, their responses clustered around four major concerns:

-- Clinical Placements: Prospective nursing students are interested in the quality and reputation of the hospitals at which they will do their clinicals.
-After the overall reputation of the school, these prospects are looking at the reputation of the affiliated hospitals and healthcare facilities.
+Clinical Placements: Prospective nursing students are interested in the quality and reputation of the hospitals at which they will do their clinicals.
+After the overall reputation of the school, these prospects look at the reputation of the affiliated hospitals and healthcare facilities.

 3 Implications for Developing Nursing Program Websites

-Based on these learnings from prospective undergraduate nursing students, colleges and universities looking to increase their enrollment in their nursing program should pay particular attention to their website in these three areas.
+Based on these learnings from prospective undergraduate nursing students, colleges and universities looking to increase enrollment in their nursing program should pay particular attention to their website in these three areas:

 Develop robust program pages: These pages should contain all of the information about the degree requirements, outcomes, courses, and faculty.

 Provide clear information on financial aid: Engage prospects by speaking to them about all the options for financing an education with a friendly and approachable tone.